Contents

 This is for anyone who’s caught themselves shopping for a lab that’s already working.
 The most useful skill in this hobby isn’t building — it’s knowing when to stop.
 The discipline to look at a sufficient system and leave it alone is rarer, and far more valuable, than the knowledge of what to buy next.

 So here’s my honest advice: the next time the itch hits, close the tabs, open your monitoring, and look for the graph that proves you need it.
 If you can’t find one, you’ve just saved yourself money, a weekend, and the quiet risk of breaking something that was working perfectly well.
+And if you do find the graph — genuinely saturated, on the exact resource you were about to buy, sustained rather than a one-off spike — then buy with a clear conscience, because now it’s evidence and not an itch.
+That distinction is the entire skill.
 Good enough was good enough.
 It usually is.

 Advertisement